Jason Aalon Butler

-Jason Aalon Butler (born July 17, 1986) is an American musician and political activist from Inglewood, California.
-He is best known as the former lead singer of the post-hardcore band Letlive.
+Jason Aalon Alexander Butler (born July 17, 1986) is an American musician and political activist from Inglewood, California.
+He is best known as the lead singer of the post-hardcore band Letlive.
 He is currently part of the rapcore band Fever 333 and the hardcore punk band Pressure Cracks.

 Butler is known for his erratic stage performance, which involves high-energy nonstop movement, dance routines, smashing of onstage objects, frequent crowd surfing, and climbing festival stages.

 Biography

 Early life

 Butler was born and raised in Inglewood, California, where he was forced into maturity quicker than many others his age.
 He is the son of Aalon Butler, lead singer of the soul group, Aalon.
-Growing up with an African-American father and white Scottish mother, Butler at times had difficulty fitting in with a lot of the white children in his grade school, as they would sometimes ask why his mother was white and his father was not.
+Growing up with an African-American father and Scottish mother, Butler at times had difficulty fitting in with a lot of the white children in his grade school, as they would sometimes ask why his mother was white and his father was not.

 Musical career

 Growing up with his father being a part of the music scene, music has always been an essential part of Butler's life, although it was his uncle from Scotland who introduced him to rock music.
-He bought him the albums ‘Sixteen Stone’ by Bush and ‘OK Computer’ by Radiohead.
-He states that Bush are still his favourite band.
+He bought him the albums Sixteen Stone by Bush and OK Computer by Radiohead.
+Butler has said that Bush are still his favorite band.
 Other early inspirations include artists such as James Brown and Michael Jackson.

 Letlive

 Butler got together with Keeyan Majdi, Alex Haythorn, Christian Johansen, and Ben Sharp in 2002 to form letlive., a post-hardcore band based out of Los Angeles.
 The band have released four full-length records, and were signed to Epitaph Records.
 Each track features lyrics that come from personal experiences throughout Butler's life that he has been unable to say in any other way than through music.
-Butler states that in Fake History he was, "A little more apprehensive to say certain things, but challenged myself to say those things in The Blackest Beautiful."
+Butler states that in Fake History he was "A little more apprehensive to say certain things, but challenged myself to say those things in The Blackest Beautiful."
 The band's fourth and final full-length album titled If I’m The Devil was released on June 10, 2016.
 On April 28, 2017, the band announced their breakup through social media sites.
 Butler was the only remaining original member of Letlive at the time of their breakup.